 Let’s start a conversation.

 I work across the public, private and third sectors with a focus on service design, research and strategy, social innovation and enterprise.
-I’m a senior design strategy and service design consultant based in London, with 15 years of of project experience in the USA, Europe and South America.
+I’m a senior service design and innovation consultant based in London, with 15 years of of project experience in the USA, Europe and South America.

 Clients & Industries

 I help organisations and communities use design to solve complex problems and to apply design thinking in an holistic, sustainable and human way.
 Clients include NESTA, NHS England, BBC, Samsung, UnitedHealth, Fedex and Transport for London.
 I continue to work internationally to understand and improve the lives of individuals and communities through health, finance, transport, digital technology, education, the environment and social services.